charles-lyc/charles-lyc.github.io/README.md

 ## About me

-A software engineer.
-My hobbies are robot🐱‍💻, football⚽, video game🎾 and making staff🔫.
+An embeded software engineer.
+I like robot🐱, football⚽, video games🎾 and making staffs🔫.

 You can follow me on:
 - [Douban 豆瓣](https://www.douban.com/people/Charles--Lee/statuses)